🔼The name Amariah: Summary

 🔼Etymology of the name Amariah

 The name Amariah consists of two elements.
-The first part of the name comes from the Hebrew verb אמר (amar), meaning to speak:
+The first part of the name comes from the Hebrew verb אמר (amar), meaning to say or talk:

 The final part of the name Amariah is יה (Yah) = יהו (Yahu) = יו (Yu), which in turn are abbreviated forms of the Tetragrammaton; the name of the Lord: YHWH.